saxena-rishabh/CS-GO-Data-Analysis/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:
+Being a Data Science Enthusiast and Counter Strike Player, I was very much interested in doing statistical data anaylysis for CS GO data to practice some data science skills and to gain some insights from data.

 1. How other developers suggested breaking into the field (what education to pursue)?
 2. What factors about an individual contributed to salary?